-In 2015 serious attention was given to the importance of addressing the impact on throughput rates of courses impeding graduation (CIGs).
-Many, but not all, of these courses are first-year service courses with large enrolments with great diversity in the background and ability of the class.
+In 2015 serious attention was given to courses impeding graduation (CIGs).
+Many, but not all, of these courses are required for many first-year programmes, with large enrolments and great diversity in the background and ability of the class.

 The focus has been on Financial Reporting 2.
 After reformulating this mainstream course, successful students had a much stronger conceptual grounding.
 However, the course has been replaced with a dedicated Education Development Unit (EDU) Financial Reporting 2 class.
 The class was convened and taught by a qualified chartered accountant who is an EDU alumnus.

 This created opportunities for EDU students to engage in a supportive, caring environment with a conceptually difficult course that is quite a significant shift from Financial Reporting 1.
 Being in a learning environment that is strongly participative and learning-centred is already improving students’ confidence and their academic outcomes.

 In first year, CIGs are usually required courses offered by other faculties.
 Significant effort has gone into ensuring that the graduation rates improve.

 The Extended Degree Programmes (EDPs) were flagged for Dean’s review over 2015/2016 and the tenets and structures of the programmes are under scrutiny.
 The Plus Tut (extra tutorials) and Writing Hub systems continued to expand, including pilots in new departments.
 These initiatives attempt to address matric under-preparation in disadvantaged students by providing additional space to explore course materials.
 While the flexibility of humanities programmes does not generate graduation-impeding courses to any notable extent, the expansion of support into second-year does target key courses with which students experience particular difficulty.

 The extra material generated for Plus Tuts is feeding back into the mainstream courses with innovations and refinements in teaching practice.
 The differences between exam and coursework assessments needs further study.